Cracked Heat Exchanger? Here Is What You Should Do.

 Lack of Air Flow

-When a furnace lacks the necessary air flow, it can cause the equipment to work harder making the heat exchanger vulnerable to become overheated.
+When a furnace lacks the necessary airflow, it can cause the equipment to work harder making the heat exchanger vulnerable to become overheated.
 The additional heat results in the heat exchanger expanding and contracting.
 The longer this takes place, the more stress is placed on the heat exchanger making it susceptible to stress fractions.
 Something as simple as a dirty air filter over a long period of time can often be the root cause of a cracked heat exchanger.

-Just as a lack of air flow can lead to your furnace’s heat exchanger becoming overheated, so can an oversized furnace.
+Just as a lack of airflow can lead to your furnace’s heat exchanger becoming overheated, so can an oversized furnace.
 Oversized furnaces are much more common than one would think.
 Having a bulky furnace combined with an undersized duct system to facilitate the heat can cause too much heat stress being placed on the heat exchanger.
-Oversized furnaces often cycle on and off much more frequent.
+Oversized furnaces often cycle on and off much more frequently.
 This can encourage much more expanding and contracting with the heat exchanger over a long period of time making it much more likely to crack.

 Signs of a Cracked Heat Exchanger

-If you are wondering how to identify a cracked furnace heat exchanger, it’s not always as easy to diagnose as other issues that may arise within a HVAC unit.
+If you are wondering how to identify a cracked furnace heat exchanger, it’s not always as easy to diagnose as other issues that may arise within an HVAC unit.
 The first sign of a cracked heat exchanger can often vary based on the degree of the crack.
 Most cracked heat exchanger diagnoses usually come via a certified HVAC technician.

 Furnace Is Not Heating Your Home

 When a heat exchanger is cracked, air from the blower often will trip the flame sensor.
-This can trigger a safety switch which will automatically shut down your furnace.
+This can trigger a safety switch that will automatically shut down your furnace.
 If your furnace will not turn on, this is what could be happening.

 Carbon Monoxide Detectors Are Going Off

-A cracked heat exchanger can lead to carbon monoxide being released in your home.
-If people in your home start to experience flu-like symptoms, have recurring headaches, nausea, disorientation or allergy-like symptoms, it could be a sign that your heat exchanger is cracked.
+A cracked heat exchanger can lead to carbon monoxide being released into your home.
+If people in your home start to experience flu-like symptoms have recurring headaches, nausea, disorientation, or allergy-like symptoms, it could be a sign that your heat exchanger is cracked.
 Sometimes you may see evidence of soot on the inside of the furnace or cracks on other parts.
 Strange smells in the air that may be causing physical illness or headaches can be other cracked heat exchanger symptoms as well.
 Carbon monoxide poisoning is no joke, so if you are experiencing any of these symptoms, it is best to call and make sure there are no serious issues with your furnace.